boshea5/Taller-Shorter-Quiz/README.md

 - The JavaScript code was copied and used from https://www.geeksforgeeks.org
 - The questions were researched and verified using Google and Wikipedia.
 - The Deployment Steps on this read me file were copied from "Love Maths" sample Read me on the Code Institute Website

+### Future Features - Comment
+- Implementing an Increment Score counter
+- Adding supporting Images to the Quiz
+- Creating a more visual UX design
+- Focus on understanding JS and how it implements with the DOM without relying on external code.